Archie Meets the Punisher: Development

 Lash's original outline was about one page long.
-Prior to this comic book, Lash had not written either character, and was not a fan of Punisher.
-He modeled it on the 1948 film Abbott and Costello Meet Frankenstein, which he felt was true to the spirit of the comedy team and the horror creatures it featured.
+Prior to this comic book, Lash had not written either character, and was not a fan of the Punisher.
+He modeled it on the 1948 film Abbott and Costello Meet Frankenstein, which he felt was true to the spirit of both the comedy team and the horror monsters that it featured.
 Gorelick sent the proposal to DeFalco, who shared it with Daley and Mark Gruenwald, another editor.
 It was Marvel's first intercompany crossover in years.
 Fearing the project might be derailed if too many people learned about it, only seven people at Marvel were told about the crossover, which was referred to internally as "Project A".
 It was formally announced at a press function at the Empire Diner in New York City shortly before publication.
 The novelty of the unlikely crossover drew attention from general news media, and NPR aired an interview between Weekend Edition host Scott Simon and Lash on Saturday, July 9, 1994 discussing the project.

 The artwork was split between regular Archie penciller Stan Goldberg and longtime Marvel artist John Buscema.
 Each artist was responsible for drawing the characters and backgrounds associated with their company's intellectual property, ensuring the characters' appearances remained true to their traditional styles.
 Tom Palmer did the inking for both artists to prevent the two styles from clashing.
 Goldberg liked the art arrangement because he had always been a fan of Buscema.
-The only editorial interference came from Gorelick, who objected to Punisher shooting a thug during a school dance.
-The scene was changed to have Punisher hit the thug with a cake.
-The story was the first time drugs were mentioned in an Archie comic.
+The only editorial interference came from Gorelick, who objected to the Punisher shooting a thug during a school dance.
+The scene was changed to have the Punisher hit the thug with a cake instead.

 Publication

-In June 1994, two versions of the comic book were published with an August cover date.
-One was published by Archie with cover copy reading Archie Meets the Punisher and a $2.95 retail price.
+In June 1994, two versions of the comic book were published with an August 1994 cover date.
+One was published by Archie with cover copy reading Archie Meets the Punisher and a $2.95 retail price (with an accompanying $3.75 edition distributed on Canadian newsstands).
 The other, published by Marvel, was titled The Punisher Meets Archie.
 The Marvel version featured a cover enhanced with a die-cut window and a design that paid homage to the cover of Amazing Spider-Man #129.
 It had a retail price of $3.95.
 Both versions contained the same 48-page interior story and were ad-free except for two subscription offers, one from each company.
-The Marvel edition also included the pencil artwork for the Archie edition and a bonus pin-up image of Punisher and Archie.
+The Marvel edition also included the pencil artwork for the Archie edition and a bonus pin-up image of the Punisher and Archie.